TheMonk2121/ai-dev-tasks/000_core/000_evaluation-system-entry-point.md

   - No hard gates will be violated (see Baseline Targets below)
   - Precision stays above your current guard rail during recall pushes (e.g., ≥ 0.149 interim)
   - The change is configuration-only and reversible
-- Command: `python3 scripts/ragchecker_official_evaluation.py --bypass-cli --lessons-mode apply --lessons-scope profile`
+- Command: `python3 scripts/ragchecker_official_evaluation.py --use-bedrock --bypass-cli --stable --lessons-mode apply --lessons-scope profile`
 - If the script prints "apply_blocked: true", keep using advisory and apply changes manually in `config/retrieval.yaml`.

 #### **Interpret Output**